Ariane Steinbeck says hotel stays can be distinguished by thoughtful hospitality design and exceptional service

 Voracious reading and keeping my eyes open in reality and the alternative reality, the internet.
 Plus lots of travel, of course!

 My signature design style is the fact that you won’t be able to tell two projects are done by RPW.
 I don’t want us to have a recognizable interior design style because we believe that’s utterly boring.

 What RPW projects can we look forward to seeing in the future?

 In London, we’re currently renovating the Intercontinental London Park Lane, the Marriott Grosvenor Square, a member’s casino in a listed building in Mayfair, the Royal Air Force Club on Piccadilly and a Hilton Curio in the Docklands.
-We’re working on 5-star hotels in Hungary, Malta, Georgia and other points in Eastern Europe.
+We’re working on the interior design of 5-star hotels in Hungary, Malta, Georgia and other points in Eastern Europe.

 I always feel at home wherever people welcome me in theirs!